-Support Coordination is a new role that has emerged along with the National Disability Insurance Scheme (NDIS).
-For new participants of the scheme, it may be unclear what a support coordinator does and what is expected of them.
+NDIS Support Coordination is a new role that has emerged along with the National Disability Insurance Scheme (NDIS).
+For new participants of the scheme, it may be unclear what a support coordinator does.
 Here are a few key points to look for in a support coordinator, so you know what to expect of them:

 - Clear service agreement